shehan807/U_pol/README.md

 ### Shell Models

-One way to represent polarization in MD is by representing dipoles of finite length as a pair of point charges attached by a harmonic spring, e.g. `shell models` or otherwise referred to as `Drude oscillator models`.
+One way to represent polarization in MD is by representing dipoles of finite length as a pair of point charges attached by a harmonic spring, e.g. "shell models" or otherwise referred to as "Drude oscillator models".
 For the sake of terminology, there is a subtle distinction between *shell* models, in which dipoles are treated adiabatically, and *Drude* models, where dipole oscillations are thermal, thereby giving rise to dispersion interaction.
+The basic schematic is provided below:

 ![alt text](http://localscf.com/localscf.com/images/drude.jpg)

+There is a positive "core" charge located at the nucleus and a negative "shell" charge with fixed magnitude, $\pm q_{i}$, for some neutral atom site $i$ respectively.

 <!-- GETTING STARTED -->